What Grout Color To Use With Subway Tiles

 White and Light-Colored Grout

 These grout colors tend to show stains and dirt more easily.
-Regular cleaning with a grout cleaner recommended by your manufacturer and proper sealing are essential to maintain their pristine appearance.
+Regular cleaning with a grout cleaner recommended by your manufacturer and proper sealing is essential to maintain their pristine appearance.

 Darker Grout